 I bought a dog bed for $17 but it ended up in Gatsby’s crate.
 While looking at the rugs, I saw a bin with fabric in it and saw this yellow.
 It matched the rug and I bought it for $15 thinking I could use it for something.
 I ended up taking two older dog beds that were ripped and old and covering them with this fabric and then putting some new fabric on my vanity chair.

-I used all of my budget so I didn’t get a new chair today even though I found one I loved.
+I used all of my budgets so I didn’t get a new chair today even though I found one I loved.
 The mirror and rug were good finds so I call my trip a success!
 When I have some more money saved, I’ll go back and find a side table and a comfy office chair.
 This room is a work in progress but I want to find pieces I genuinely love and that work in the room other than buying something just to buy it and I end up not liking it.

 If you’re a blogger and thinking about making a cloffice, I highly recommend it!
-It’s so nice for all of my shoes, clothes and accessories to be in one place.
+It’s so nice for all of my shoes, clothes, and accessories to be in one place.
 The room gives me space to photograph flat lays and the lighting is so good for try-on sessions.
 It’s also great having a dedicated space for PR packages and all my photo equipment to go.
 It’s allowed me to be much more organized having everything in one room!